 Have a friend or relative with you, if possible.
 It will help if you’re not confident in explaining your situation.

 If you don’t have someone we can arrange for someone to support you.
 We call this person an advocate.

-We can arrange for an interpreter if you do not speak English or if you use sign language.
+We can arrange for an interpreter if English isn’t your first language or if you use sign language.

 We aim to contact you within 5 working days of your assessment.

-We will explain the best support options available to you, such as a paid carer.
+We will discuss the support options available to you.